How to use Google search operators

 When you add a + search query to the term Lennon, all the results include America.

 Boolean search combines keywords of the search query with the Boolean search operator.
 In most instances, the Boolean search operator between the keywords of the search query.
 The two main Boolean search operators are NOT and OR

 Adding the Boolean search operator will give you results for the two terms. (note that the expression has to be in capital letters)

 Advanced Google Search operators

 These are specific characters added before a search query to obtain particular results.

 Using the intitle search operator will only give you pages with the keyword ‘Independence’ in the title.

-As you can see, there are lots of Google search operators that refine search results, and knowing many of them makes your Google experience a whole lot more convenient!
+As you can see, many Google search operators refine search results, and knowing many of them makes your Google experience a lot more convenient!